 The University plays a key role in regional engagement through the CROP mechanism.
 It leads the ICT Working Group and Human Resource Development (HRD) Working Group.
 It also participates in other Working Groups such as Sustainable Development Working Group, Marine Sector Working Group, Working Arm on Resilience Development (WARD), Pacific Energy Oversight Group (PEOG), and Gender Working Group amongst others.

-The Regional and International Engagement Unit is responsible for the management of USP’s relationship with other CROP agencies; and ensuring USP’s engagement with the region, international agencies, development partners and projects.
-This includes coordinating USP’s participation in regional and international meetings, and soliciting feedback on relevant reports and policy documents.
-The coordination of all activities and initiatives relating to CROP and regional engagement is facilitated through the Regional and International Engagement Unit.
+We are responsible for coordinating USP’s participation in regional and international meetings, and soliciting feedback on relevant reports and policy documents.
+This also includes the coordination of all activities and initiatives relating to CROP and regional engagement.

 The Forum Leaders established the Council of Regional Organisations of the Pacific, CROP (formerly the South Pacific Organisations Coordinating Committee, SPOCC) in 1988 with the mandate to improve cooperation, coordination, and collaboration among the various intergovernmental regional organisations to work toward achieving the common goal of sustainable development in the Pacific region.
 CROP comprises the heads of the intergovernmental regional organisations in the Pacific and is governed by the CROP Charter.